StateFlagsExplained.com

 Features farming, shipping, and liberty.

-date 1787
+Date 1787

 Marks Delaware as the first state to ratify the U.S. Constitution.